Industry Report — April 2026

 Ransomware: The Manufacturing Sector Reality

 Manufacturing has been the most frequently targeted sector for ransomware attacks for three consecutive years, according to IBM’s annual X-Force Threat Intelligence Index.
-Mid-market manufacturers offer attackers high disruption potential with limited defensive capability.
+The targeting is rational: production downtime is immediately costly, pressure to restore systems is high, and OT security maturity is typically low.

 Regulatory and Qualification Costs

-A single ransomware incident that takes production offline for 10 days triggers ingredient spoilage, missed delivery penalties, emergency remediation spend, a cyber insurance claim affecting next-year premiums, an FDA notification obligation if CCP monitoring was interrupted, and a customer security audit.
-Total financial exposure routinely reaches $2M to $8M.
+These cost categories do not occur in isolation.
+A ransomware incident that takes production offline for 10 days triggers ingredient spoilage, missed delivery penalties, emergency remediation spend, a cyber insurance claim, and an FDA or FSIS notification obligation if CCP monitoring was interrupted.
+The total financial exposure from a single incident in a mid-market F&B operation routinely reaches $2M to $8M when all categories are counted.

 The Real Comparison